 FRUIT PIES: This time of year, there isn’t loads of fruit to be found, but you can use frozen and come out with amazing results if you do it right.
 Also, lemon is a fruit and you could even check this box with pumpkin or sweet potato if you wanted to.

-- Lemon Cream Pie – This is a year round pie for sure – and at Thanksgiving I would say pile it high with meringue for a delicious and dramatic effect.
+- Lemon Cream Pie – This is a year round pie for sure – and at Thanksgiving I would say pile it high with meringue for a delicious and dramatic effect, but it’s divine and easy with whipped cream.
 It’s got such mouth melting sourness and the crust is a crumb crust so there’s zero intimidation factor.
 It’s a total cinch and will fulfill all your lemon needs.
+But if you want a more traditional, Lemon Meringue Pie we posted one a few weeks ago that is just like your grandma’s, it’s a bit more difficult than the Lemon Cream, but worth the effort for nostalgia’s sake.

 TRADITIONAL PIES: This time of year people tend to want the flavors of home, so I’m not even mad if you prefer to offer a very traditional selection.
 I would put Caramel Apple Pie in this selection, but it’s sitting up there in fruit pies so click that link for sure.
 My husband feels very strongly that Thanksgiving is a total fail without his Mom’s Pecan pie…..speaking of which..